AlenToma/NovelManager-public/README.md

 As you see the application only display what the plugins sends.
 For those who want to buy the source code for the app, then leave a message and we could talk about it.

 Note: I will be selling the source code and also help understanding the code, you will not own the rights for the app meanings I could also sell it to others.

+The app is build with React-native and expo, I have only build an android version and have not tried ios as I do not own mac, but you should not have any issue with building an ios version  as I do not have any native code and only js.